JulienRZ-Dev/jobshop/doc/src/entry-points.md

 Fields in the result view are the following :
 - `instance`: name of the instance
 - `size`: size of the instance `{num-jobs}x{num-tasks}`
-- `best`: best known resultfor this instance
+- `best`: best known result for this instance
 - `runtime`: time taken by the solver in milliseconds (rounded)
 - `makespan`: makespan of the solution
 - `ecart`: normalized distance to the best result: `100 * (makespan - best) / best`